JasonPaulGithub/Shop-ProductCalculation-Application/README.md

 Below is my submission for a coding assessment for a company called BJSS.

-The quality of my feedback was quite frankly, very unhelpful.
+The quality of my feedback was quite frankly, very unhelpful and unclear.

 I would really appreciate some useful feedback so I can improve my skills.
 Thank you!